Sciebo-RDS/Sciebo-RDS/docs/docs/gettingstarted/ocplugin.md

 1. Download the latest [tag](https://zivgitlab.uni-muenster.de/sciebo-rds/sciebo-rds/-/tags) from our [release page](https://zivgitlab.uni-muenster.de/sciebo-rds/sciebo-rds/-/releases/).
 You will need the `oc-rds-plugin.tar.gz` file.
 Please remember which version you download, this will become important later on.

-2. Extract the tar ball into your apps folder and enable the app through the ownCloud interface.
+2. Extract the tar ball into your apps folder and enable the app through the Owncloud interface.

-You can read more on how to manually install ownCloud plugins in their [documentation](https://doc.owncloud.com/server/next/admin_manual/installation/apps_management_installation.html#installing-apps-manually).
+You can read more on how to manually install Owncloud plugins in their [documentation](https://doc.owncloud.com/server/next/admin_manual/installation/apps_management_installation.html#installing-apps-manually).

 ## Configuration